-3. Enforcement in JIDs and JID Parts
+4. Enforcement in JIDs and JID Parts

+Enforcement entails applying all of the rules specified in this document.
 Enforcement of the XMPP address format rules is the responsibility of XMPP servers.
-Although XMPP clients SHOULD prepare complete JIDs and parts of JIDs in accordance with the rules before including them in protocol slots within XML streams (such that JIDs and parts of JIDs are in conformance), XMPP servers MUST enforce the rules wherever possible and reject stanzas and other XML elements that violate the rules (for stanzas, by returning a <jid-malformed/> error to the sender as described in Section 8.3.3.8 of [RFC6120]).
+Although XMPP clients SHOULD prepare complete JIDs and parts of JIDs in accordance with this document before including them in protocol slots within XML streams, XMPP servers MUST enforce the rules wherever possible and reject stanzas and other XML elements that violate the rules (for stanzas, by returning a <jid-malformed/> error to the sender as described in Section 8.3.3.8 of [RFC6120]).